flasim - A Game Coding Exampleposted by polylux on Feb. 5, 2019, 12:54 a.m.

 Dispatcher::evalShot(const line&) function which hit-tests the passed-in line of fire with all active and 'healthy' airplanes.
 Upon a hit, 1000 points are rewarded plus bonus points for the distance at which the hit was scored.

 The dispatcher also launches new aircrafts every 45 seconds.
 Where and how is (hopefully) nicely balanced between randomness and preserving equality in each engagement run.
-One of the key aspects for an early engagement - and therefor higher points - is to observe and scan the horizon.
+One of the key aspects for an early engagement - and thus higher points - is to observe and scan the horizon.
 The

 Dispatcher::dispatchAircraft() function hence does the following: